evilWicked/evil-asset-manager/README.md

 Multithreading
 --------------

-It will use multithreading and allow resources to be access in a threadsafe manner.
+It will use multithreading and allow resources to be accessed in a threadsafe manner.

 Releases
 --------